In 2020 nearly seven million used cars changed hands in the UK, many of which will have been first cars bought by new drivers.

-We've come up with a list of 10 of the best options for less than £5,000.
+We've come up with a list of 15 of the best options for less than £5,000.
 They’re all compact, aged 10 years or below, easy to drive, relatively economical to run and cheap to insure.

 They may not be your idea of a dream car packed with the latest tech, but they’re sensible confidence-building first car choices.
-Whether you’re a student or you’ve just passed your driving test, these cars are worth considering…
+Whether you’re a student or you’ve just passed your driving test, these cars are worth considering.

 For more advice, check out these guides:

 The Fiesta is the UK's biggest-selling new car and the number one used vehicle.
 The eighth-generation Fiesta was launched in 2017 and many examples are feeding into the second-hand market.
-However, used models under £5,000 will be Mark 7s.
+However, used models under £5,000 will be Mark 7s (2008-2017).

 With sharp steering and excellent grip, the Fiesta has always been one of the most engaging cars in its class to drive.
 Starting at less than £3,000, there's loads of choice out there, but we'd recommend paying closer to £4,000 for a low mileage example from 2011 onwards.

-The Mk1 is well within budget, there's plenty of choice and £3,000 will buy you a very tidy low miler.
-Expect to spend at least £4,500 on a second-generation model.
+The Mk1 is well within budget, there's plenty of choice and £2,000 will buy you a very tidy low miler.
+Expect to spend at least £3,500 on a second-generation model.
 Either way, if you're looking for a fun drive and you like thrummy three-cylinder engines, it might be just what you're looking for.

 On sale since 2008, the funky Fiat 500 oozes retro chic and has aged really well.
 It's not hard to find early examples on the road looking almost as good as new, so they make a great second-hand choice.
 It may be small, but four adults can squeeze in and it's fun to drive and cheap to run.

 Treated to a minor facelift in 2016, which included upgraded safety and infotainment tech, there's no shortage of Fiat 500s in the classifieds.
-High milers start at less than £2,000, but we'd recommend spending £3,000+ on a low-mileage example with a full service history.
+High milers start at less than £2,000, but we'd recommend spending £3,000+ on a later, low-mileage example with a full service history.
 You can choose a diesel version, but the 1.2 petrol is the best all-rounder.

-Developed alongside the similar Citroen C1 and Peugeot 107/108, the Aygo is fun to drive and cheap to run with its frugal, yet eager, 1.0-litre three-cylinder petrol engine.
+Developed alongside the similar Citroen C1 and Peugeot 108, the Aygo is fun to drive and cheap to run with its frugal, yet eager, 1.0-litre three-cylinder petrol engine.

-Thanks to its low new car price, the Sandero is an opportunity to buy a spacious reasonably recent car at a bargain price.
-Expect to pay at least £3,500 for an example from 2013-2014 with low miles.
-The 0.9-litre petrol engine is the one to go for, but the 1.2 or 1.5 diesel are solid choices too.
+Replaced in 2020 with an all-new model, the 2013-2019 Sandero is a bargain buy.
+The 0.9-litre petrol engine is the one to go for, but the 1.2 or 1.5-litre diesel are solid choices too.

-Built between 2006-2014 and facelifted in 2011, the fourth generation Vauxhall Corsa has been one of the UK's best-selling superminis for years because it's a very competent all-rounder.
+Built from 2006-2014 and facelifted in 2011, the fourth generation Vauxhall Corsa has been one of the UK's best-selling superminis for years because it's a very competent all-rounder.
 Affordable, dependable, easy to drive and good value for money, it's another great first car choice.